Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 10.08.13 UTC
+- WIB: Minggu, 7 September 2025 11.29.21 UTC
-- WITA: Minggu, 7 September 2025 11.08.13 UTC
+- WITA: Minggu, 7 September 2025 12.29.21 UTC
-- WIT: Minggu, 7 September 2025 12.08.13 UTC
+- WIT: Minggu, 7 September 2025 13.29.21 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature